axeluhl/sailing-analytics/wiki/howto/onboarding.md

   * Ensure that everything of "Tools" is installed
   * Install everything of "Android 3.2 API 13"
   * Install everything of "Android 5.1.1 API 22"
-  * Optional: it's a good idea to install the newest API Version
   * Install "Android Support Repository" (Extras), "Google Repository" (Extras), "Google Play Services" (Extras) and "Google USB Driver" (Extras)
 3. Import the Android projects into your workspace
   * Android projects can be found in the /mobile subdirectory